Priority (fencing)

 Priority or right of way is the decision criterion used in foil and sabre fencing to determine which fencer receives the touch, or point, when both fencers land a hit within the same short time-frame (less than 1 second).
-After this window, if one fencer had already landed a hit, the electrical scoring apparatus would "lock-out," or fail to record, an opponent's subsequent hit, and thus the one fencer to land a hit is awarded the touch.
+After this window, if one fencer had already landed a hit, the electrical scoring apparatus would "lock-out," or designed not to show, an opponent's subsequent hit, and thus the one fencer to land a hit is awarded the touch.
 In épée fencing, if both fencers land valid hits at the same time, they each receive a point.
-Because of this, foil and saber are considered conventional weapons.
+Because of this, foil and sabre are considered conventional weapons.
 After a halt, a referee parses what happened into actions, from which it can be determined whether to award a point or not.